AVTpepper/onestop-artist-shop/README.md

 - The W3C CSS Validator Service returned 1 error and 719 warnings.
 All the warnings came bcause of vendor extensions, and mostly from using bootstrap classes.
 - I got this error when using Jshint on my JS files, and I am not sure how to fix it:
 "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (currentPage, i, paginateArtworks)".
+- Country field selection on profile page got a weird background color and bad contrast with the changing font color.